web3privacy/constitution/3-formal-proposals.md

   * **If there are no objections:** The proposal automatically passes. **Silence equals consent.** The initiator is empowered to Act.
   * **If there is an objection:** The process moves to the next stage.

+## The Steward Flag: Forcing Extended Consideration

+For proposals that are particularly complex, contentious, or submitted at a time that may limit community review (e.g., during a major holiday), a Steward may force an extended review period.
+This is not a veto, but a procedural tool to ensure sufficient time for community consideration.

+1. **How to Invoke**: During the initial 72-hour review period, any single Steward may post a formal declaration in the proposal thread, such as: "Steward Flag: This proposal warrants a longer discussion.
+The review period is hereby extended to 7 days."
+2. **The Effect**: The review period is immediately reset and extended to a total of 7 days from the time the flag was raised.
+The original 72-hour clock becomes void.
+3. **Limitation**: A flag can only be used once per proposal.
+Its purpose is to extend time for discussion, not to indefinitely block a proposal.
+After the extended period, the proposal proceeds as normal.

 ## The Objection and Veto Path

 An objection is not a "downvote."
 It is a formal declaration that you believe the proposal will cause significant harm to the organization or contradict its core principles.